Hi! My name is Emma Reynolds and I’m a children’s illustrator and author based in Manchester UK.

 On March 15th, over 1.5 million people striked in 2,083 places in 125 countries on all continents.
 It was the biggest day of Global Climate Action ever according to 350.

-If you are able to, stand with young people in your local area for the next big march on Friday May 24th.
-I'll be out with my real life sign again showing support.
+If you are able to, stand with young people in your local area for the next big march on Friday 20th September.
+I'll be out in my local city showing support again.

 I was walking through Manchester on a February morning in temperatures we normally only experience in the summer, and I thought 'When am I going to do something?'